Spider Widow

-Spider Widow is a fictional superhero character that was published by Quality Comics during the Golden Age of Comic Books.
+Spider Widow is a superheroine that was published by Quality Comics during the Golden Age of Comic Books.
 The character was created by writer and artist Frank Borth, and debuted in Feature Comics #57, which bore a cover date of June 1942.
 Borth continued to write and draw the Spider Widow feature until the end of its run in Feature Comics #72 (June 1943).

 Spider Widow is the secret identity of Dianne Grayton, a bored and wealthy athlete who decides to fight crime and foreign saboteurs after discovering she has the ability to control deadly black widow spiders.
 She disguises herself in a stereotypical Hallowe'en witch costume, wearing a green-faced old crone mask, a floppy black hat, and a long black dress.
 In her new guise, she calls herself "the Spider Widow, Grandmother of Terror".

 In a genre dominated by beautiful young superheroines with shapely bodies, Spider Widow was one of the few to subvert that stereotype; she's "a lovely young woman who actually made herself look like a hideous old hag to fight crime".
-Valerie Estelle Frankel compares her to the heroine of the 1940-1944 Fiction House comic Fantomah, Mystery Woman of the Jungle: "They transformed from nice young ladies into crone faces of rage and power".
+Valerie Estelle Frankel compares her to the heroine of the 1940–1944 Fiction House comic Fantomah, Mystery Woman of the Jungle: "They transformed from nice young ladies into crone faces of rage and power".

 Spider Widow had a complicated relationship with two other Quality heroes, forming a tentative romantic relationship with a male superhero, the Raven, and a corresponding rivalry with Phantom Lady for his affections.
 Trina Robbins notes that Spider Widow "turned the tables" on the usual hero/sidekick relationship, being a female hero with a lovestruck male assistant.

 The Quality Companion says that "this feature seemed to end before its time, probably a victim of Borth's entry into military service".
 When Borth returned from military service in 1946, he was hoping that he could return and write more "Spider Widow" stories, but was told that there were too many GIs returning, and Quality couldn't give everyone their jobs back.
 He moved on to create a daily adventure newspaper strip, Ken Stuart, for the Frank J. Markey Syndicate.